DrEmpiricism/Optimize-Offline/README.md

 # Optimize-Offline
-Optimize-Offline is a Windows Image (WIM) optimization script designed for Windows 10 Creator's Update builds RS2, RS3 and RS4 64-bit architectures.
+Optimize-Offline is a Windows Image (WIM) optimization script designed for Windows 10 Creator's Update builds RS2 to RS5 64-bit architectures.

 # What is Optimize-Offline about?
 - Primary focus' are the removal of unnecessary bloat, privacy and security enhancements, cleaner aesthetics, increased performance and a significantly better user experience.